Queanbeyan

 Health performance in Queanbeyan is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Queanbeyan faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial, affecting both younger and older age groups.
+Queanbeyan faces significant health challenges, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Several health conditions impact both younger and older age groups notably.

 Frequently Asked Questions - Health